ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     ![The Crowbar](../img/VFXtutorial/vfx7_PickupFX.png){: .center loading="lazy" }

 3. Now when you press play to test, it should play your new sound effect when picking up the crowbar.
-Ta-da!

 4. Now we come back to scripting.
 We need to make sure the player has the crowbar when trying to open the treasure chest in our interaction code we wrote earlier.